thebrianbug/macro-notes/src/coins/synthetix-case.md

 1. Parts of the Synthetix system are still under centralized control.
 They are working to replace these aspects with decentralized equivalents over time, but some do not yet have decentralized equivalents.
 This should improve over time as the industry around DeFi continues to mature.
 1. Participating directly in Synthetics as a staker can lead to a situation where more tokens must be burned than you originally put into the system.
 Individuals should not attempt to do so without fully understanding the risks they accept by helping to maintain the system.
+1. Too much leverage in a financial system destabilizes the price action of the underlying asset.
+This may apply more to the assets under Synth contracts than the SNX token itself as other tokens may be comparatively more leveraged.

 ## Additional Resources